ttm-advisors/technology-communities-in-disasters/chapter1.md

 Disasters come in two main forms - "Acts of God" and man made.
 Of these some types have a degree of predictability and others are nearly impossible to predict.

-* Predictability: The likiihood that such and event will happen at least once in the next 25 years in a particular geography
+* Probability: The liklihood that such and event will happen at least once in the next 25 years in a particular geography
 * Notice: The amount of time, if any, in advance that such an event happening can be predicted

 ### Mother Nature